sarathsasidharan/sarathsasidharan.github.io/_posts/synapse_extract_deploy.md

 ![figure1](/images/deploy.png)

+This flow represents on how the azure devops pipeline deploys the extracted dacpac from the source to the target dedicated pool.

 # Code snippet for deployment to the target environment

 The SQL Package action for deployment is quite similar to the pervious task , except the DeploymentAction.
 By default this is deploy , so the dacpac provided is deployed to the target environment specified.